 Or maybe you have a half-open jar that’s sitting in the fridge for over a week.
 At this point, you’re not quite sure if it’s still okay to eat.
 You have a recipe that would use the leftover sauce, but you don’t want to make everyone sick.
 What gives?

-If anything above sounds familiar, chances are learning about storage, shelf life, and going bad of applesauce could really help you out.
+If that sounds familiar, chances are learning about storage, shelf life, and going bad of applesauce could really help you out.
 If that’s the case, read on.

 How to Store Applesauce?